 The religious believer is tempted by science to make God "explanation."
 We bring God in to try to explain things that we cannot otherwise explain.
 How did the universe begin?
 How did we come to be?
 We seize upon God, especially if we do not feel that we have a good and reasonable scientific answer to such questions.
-He is brought in as the Great God of the Gaps.
+She/he is brought in as the Great God of the Gaps.
 True belief in God does not come about by proving God's existence through anything like a scientific process.
-God is not found as the conclusion of a rational process like that.
-God gave himself to us.
-That was not a miracle.
-It does make sense that there is a personal God who deals with us and loves us and who has given himself to us.
-Faith consists in coming to love God because we have accepted the fact that he first made the move towards us.
+God of religious faith is not found as the conclusion of a rational process alone.
+God gave herself/himself to us.
+But it does make sense that there is a personal God who deals with us and loves us.
+Faith consists in coming to love God because we have accepted the fact that she/he first made the move towards us.
 The claim that all things are created is a religious claim that all that exists depends for its existence on God.
 It says nothing scientifically of how things came to be, although beautiful stories are told in the Book of Genesis, to elaborate on the dependence of all things for their existence upon God.

 It is unfortunate that creationism has come to mean some fundamentalist, literal, scientific interpretation of Genesis.
-Judaic-Christian faith is radically creationist, but in a totally different sense.
+Judaea-Christian faith is radically creationist, but in a totally different sense.
 It is rooted in a belief that everything depends upon God, or better, all is a gift from God.
 The universe is not God and it cannot exist independently of God.
 Neither pantheism nor naturalism is true.

 But if we confront what we know of origins scientifically with religious faith in God the Creator, in the senses described above, what results?
-I would claim that the detailed scientific understanding of origins has no bearing whatsoever on whether God exists or not.
-It has a great deal to do with my knowledge of God, should I happen to believe he exists.
+The detailed scientific understanding of origins has no bearing whatsoever on whether God exists or not.
+It has a great deal to do with one's knowledge of God, should one happen to believe that she/he exists.
 Our scientific knowledge of evolution should definitely have a bearing on the semantics of Christian faith.
-Let me explain.

-Take two rather extreme scientific views of origins: that of Stephen Gould13 of an episodic, totally contingent and, therefore, non-repeatable evolutionary process as contrasted to a convergent evolutionary process such as that of Christian de Duve,14 in which the interplay of chance, necessity and opportunity leads inevitably to life and intelligence.
+Take two rather extreme scientific views of origins: that of Stephen Jay Gould of an episodic, totally contingent and, therefore, non-repeatable evolutionary process as contrasted to a convergent evolutionary process such as that of Christian de Duve, in which the interplay of chance, necessity and opportunity leads inevitably to life and intelligence.
 In either case, it is scientifically tenable to maintain an autonomy and self-sufficiency of the natural processes in a natural world, so that recourse to God to explain the origins of all that exists, is not required.
 It is not a question of chance in nature, excludes God; destiny in nature requires God.
 In neither case is God required.

-If, however, I believe in God then what nature tells me about God in one case is very different from what nature tells me about God in the other.
-Please note that I am not calling upon faith to adjudicate between contrasting scientific viewpoints.
-I do think that convergent evolution is more consistent with God's revelation of himself in the Book of Scripture, so that, as Galileo was fond of stating, the Book of Scripture and the Book of Nature speak of the same God.
+If, however, one believes in God then what nature tells us about God in one case is very different from what nature tells us about God in the other.
+Please note that we must not call upon faith to adjudicate between contrasting scientific viewpoints.
+It does appear, however, that convergent evolution is more consistent with God's revelation of himself in the Book of Scripture, so that, as Galileo was fond of stating, the Book of Scripture and the Book of Nature speak of the same God.